-Redefining forest technology means rethinking forest technology from the ground up.
-Yesterday's tools won't solve tomorrows challenges.
+Redefining forest technology means rethinking forest technology from the ground up because yesterday's tools won't solve today's or tomorrows challenges.
 Forestry is a data driven business with a steadily increasing demands for actionable information.
 However, many of the technologies currently in use in our industry are difficult to use, near end of life, and don’t easily integrate with each other - the consequences being substantial hidden costs in upkeep and data management and low returns for data assets.

 Distributing forest asset information by email means your data can get in anyone's hands; when you revise your data, you'll need to send it out again and take time to explain what's changed.
 Many natural resource professionals are spending massive amounts of time shuffling files around to colleagues and to contractors rather than using modern collaboration tools.
 A lean workforce and increasing demands for actionable information requires that we use our time to focus on our core business, make repeatable, data driven decisions and create broad access to information.

 The pieces of your technology puzzle can fit into a whole, your organization can be on the same page on where current up-to-date information is, and you can reduce the time spent on shuffling around files.
 Real time collaboration which better captures the value from data investments starts with a strategy to democratize information for use anywhere work is being done - the office, the truck or in the woods.